3G: Standards

-Several telecommunications companies market wireless mobile Internet services as 3G, indicating that the advertised service is provided over a 3G wireless network.
+Several telecommunications companies marketed wireless mobile Internet services as 3G, indicating that the advertised service was provided over a 3G wireless network.
+However, 3G services have largely been supplanted in marketing by 4G and 5G services in most areas of the world.
 Services advertised as 3G are required to meet IMT-2000 technical standards, including standards for reliability and speed (data transfer rates).
-To meet the IMT-2000 standards, a system must provide peak data rates of at least 144 kbit/s.
+To meet the IMT-2000 standards, Third-generation mobile networks, or 3G, must maintain minimum consistent Internet speeds of 144 Kbps.
 However, many services advertised as 3G provide higher speed than the minimum technical requirements for a 3G service.
 Subsequent 3G releases, denoted 3.5G and 3.75G, provided mobile broadband access of several Mbit/s for smartphones and mobile modems in laptop computers.